 The chemical can cause liver damage, and even small amounts have been linked to thyroid problems.
 It is so dangerous that the American Medical Association recommends that triclosan not be used in the home, mainly because it may encourage bacterial resistance to antibiotics and cause cancer.
 No wonder the media recently reported that toothpastes like Colgate with Triclosan should be avoided like the plague!

 We saved the worst for last.
 This is certainly one to avoid!
 This preservative found in lipstick, eye shadow, lip gloss and skin cream penetrates the skin and stays put in fatty tissue.
 When the body metabolises BHT, it creates free radicals in your body that can create damage to cell’s DNA, causing cancer.

-Despite the cancer risk, it’s still found in many common brands of makeup and skincare ranges, including Revlon, L’Occitane and Cover Girl, and is even a food preservative found in certain cereals, soft drinks and chewing gum.
-Scary.
+Despite the cancer risk, it’s still found in many common brands of makeup and skincare ranges, including Revlon, L’Occitane and Cover Girl.
+It is even a food preservative found in certain cereals, soft drinks and chewing gum.
+Scary!

-It can certainly be confusing choosing safe cosmetic products, but there is one way to ensure you won’t be contaminating your body with chemicals –buy organic!
+It can certainly be confusing learning about the harmful chemicals in cosmetics.
+But luckily, there IS one way to ensure you won’t be contaminating your body with chemicals – just buy organic!

 Dr Axe: The Dangers of Synthetic Scents

 - Dossier: Naturally Delicious Perfume Dupes - May 5, 2023